thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	<script type="text/javascript" src="Model/Planet.js"></script>

 2.6.
 Now that we've declared the Planet class and added references to it and to the VisualRectangle class that we need to draw it, we'll add an instance of Planet to PlaceDefault.
+But first we'll rename it to PlacePlanet.

+In the Source directory, locate the file "PlaceDefault.ts" and rename it to "PlacePlanet.ts".

 2.7.
+Open the newly renamed PlacePlanet.ts in a text editor and, at the top, change the name of the class from "PlaceDefault" to "PlacePlanet".

-Back in the Source directory, open the file PlaceDefault.ts in a text editor.
-Locate the constructor, and within it, the array being passed as the "entities" argument of the super() constructor.
+2.8.
+Still in PlacePlanet.ts, locate the constructor, and within it, the array being passed as the "entities" argument of the super() constructor.
 Within that array, locate the existing "new UserInputListener()" element, add a comma after it, add the following text on the line below, then save the file.

 	Planet.fromSizeAndHorizonHeight
 	(
 		Coords.fromXY(800, 300), 50
 	)

+2.9.
+Because the PlaceDefault class was renamed to PlacePlanet in the class definition, we'll also need to update all the now-outdated references to PlaceDefault in other files.

+There are two such outdated references in the file WorldGame.ts.
+Open it in a text editor, search for the text "PlaceDefault" within it, and replace each instance with "PlacePlanet", then save.

+2.10.
+We'll also need to update the existing reference to the PlanetDefault.js class in Game.html.
+Open Game.html, locate the existing reference to "PlaceDefault.js" within it, change it to "PlacePlanet.js" instead, and save.

-2.8.
-From the _Scripts directory, run the command "_Build.sh" or "_Build.bat" to compile the program again.
+2.11.
+From the _Scripts directory, run whichever of the scripts "_Build.sh" or "_Build.bat" works for your system to compile the program again.
 Wait for the command to complete, and verify that no errors are displayed.

-2.9.
+2.12.
 In the web browser, refresh Game.html and advance through the startup screens to start the game again.
 Verify that a green field, representing the ground, appears at the bottom of the screen.

 <img src="Screenshot-2-Ground.png" />